16 hours ago

 What's your skincare regime?
 What products do you use?

 I'm really into skincare but I’ve only recently found a routine that seems to work for my combination, sensitive skin type.
-In the morning I cleanse with Pai’s Hydrating Creamy Cleanser, £25, tone with Vichy Purete Thermale Hydra Perfecting Toner, £9.99, and moisturise with Kiehl's ‘Skin Rescuer’ Stress-Reducing Moisturiser, £29.50.
+In the morning I cleanse with Pai’s cleanser, £25, tone with Vichy Purete Thermale Hydra Perfecting Toner, £9.99, and moisturise with Kiehl's ‘Skin Rescuer’ Stress-Reducing Moisturiser, £29.50.

 My nighttime routine is very similar but with the addition of plenty of oils; I remove make-up with a balm cleanser like Antipodes Grapeseed Butter Cleanser, £24.99, and layer my moisturiser with a facial oil - at the moment I'm using NUDE Progenius Oil, £58.
 I use Pai Echium Eye Cream, £28, morning and evening too.